Henrietta A. Bingham: Education

 Bingham learned to read before she was five.
 She was always classed with those older than herself, and invariably stood at the head of her class.
-It was quite often, galling to her older brothers, who prided themselves on good scholarship, to have Bingham in their classes, and especially so when she had succeeded in solving some difficult problem, or unraveling some knotty construction in John Milton's Paradise Lost, which they had failed to fathom.
+It was quite often galling to her older brothers, who prided themselves on good scholarship, to have Bingham in their classes, and especially so when she had succeeded in solving some difficult problem, or unraveling some knotty construction in John Milton's Paradise Lost, which they had failed to fathom.
 When a child, she was a great reader, and eagerly read every book available to her.
 Indeed, reading was her greatest fault in those days, and she probably received more correction for reading while at work than for all other offenses put together; the greatest complaint of her step-mother was that "her head was always in a book."
 Her opportunities for reading were not great.
 Her father, being a farmer, had but few books, and there was no public library in the town; so her only resort was borrowing from her neighbors, which she indulged in quite freely.

-At the age of 14, she taught at the Belden School.
+At the age of 14, she taught at the Belden district.
 She was quite fond of teaching at this time in her life, and devoted a part of every year (the summer) to that work, until her school education was finished.
 It was during these years that she began to develop a literary talent.
 She amused herself during her leisure hours by writing little stories and sending them to her schoolmates to read, and occasionally wrote a little poem for their amusement.
 She was very shy in regard to these productions, and would never let any member of the family see them.